 Furthermore, any Muslim who journeys for Umrah is considered a pilgrim until they return home.
 In a hadith narrated by Ibn Umar, the Prophet (peace be upon him) said, “The performers of Hajj and Umrah are deputations of Allah Almighty.
 If they call Him, He answers them and if they seek His forgiveness, He forgives them

-Umrah is considered one of the best deeds one could perform to gain closeness to Allah Almighty, and it is extremely critical to learn of the great blessings one could gain by utilizing every single moment during their time near the Sacred House of Allah, and the massive impact it could have on their spiritual and mental state, not only at the time of performing this minor pilgrimage, but throughout the rest of their lives.
+Umrah is considered one of the best deeds one could perform to gain closeness to Allah Almighty, and it is extremely critical to learn of the great blessings one could gain by utilizing every single moment during their time near the Sacred House of Allah, and the massive impact it could have on their spiritual and mental state, not only at the time of performing this minor pilgrimage but throughout the rest of their lives.
 It is not simply an act by which one can reset their slate and wipe it clean.

-It is also considered a form of Jihad in this modern day and age, especially for the elderly, the weak, the women and children, who would not have been capable – during the time of the Prophet (peace be upon him) – of partaking in the Islamic conquests and traditional acts of Jihad.
+It is also considered a form of Jihad in this modern-day and age, especially for the elderly, the weak, the women and children, who would not have been capable – during the time of the Prophet (peace be upon him) – of partaking in the Islamic conquests and traditional acts of Jihad.

 While Umrah can be performed at any time during the year except during the days of Hajj, it is especially recommended that the Muslim performs it during the holy month of Ramadan.
 In an important hadith, Ibn Abbas reports that the Prophet (peace be upon him) said, “Umrah performed in the month of Ramadan will equal (in rewards) to that of Hajj or Hajj performed with me.”
 (Bukhari, Muslim)

 In another hadith, Umm Maaqil (may Allah be pleased with her) narrated, “When the Messenger of Allah performed the Farewell Pilgrimage; and we had a camel; Abu Maaqil dedicated it to the cause of Allah.
-Then we suffered from a disease; and Abu Maaqil died.
+Then we suffered from the disease, and Abu Maaqil died.
 The Prophet went out for hajj.
 When he finished the Hajj; I came to him.
 He said to me: Umm Maaqil; what prevented you from coming out for Hajj along with us?
 She said: We resolved to do so; but Abu Maaqil died.
 We had a camel on which we could perform hajj; but Abu Maaqil had bequeathed it to the cause of Allah.
 He said: Why did you not go out for hajj upon it; for hajj is in the cause of Allah?
 If you have missed this Hajj along with us; perform Umrah during Ramadan; for it is like Hajj